delving/schemaleon/docs/storage.md

 ## Generated Identifiers

-** Note: This part needs review **

-When descriptive records are introduced by users to the Schemaleon system via the interface, they are assigned identifiers which are generated in order to ensure uniqueness.
-The generated identifiers are also intended to given some indication of the nature of the thing they identify.
+Any entity introduced by users to the Schemaleon system via the interface, they are assigned identifiers which are generated in order to ensure uniqueness.
+Each identifier generated is prefixed with **"S10-"** which stands for "Schemalion" in the tradition where "i18n" means "internationalization".

 The different parts of the identifier are separated by dashes, and they all look like the following:

-    SCH-{type}-{millis}-{disambiguator}
+    S10-{millis}-{disambiguator}

 The identifier is built up piece by piece in the following sections:

-1. Type

-	When an identifier is prefixed with SCH we know that it was generated within the platform, but the second portion is to indicate what type of thing is being identified.
-There is no fixed strategy for defining the letters to indicate a type aside from the usage of the schema name when a document is created.

-	    SCH-Photo

-	The above example will be the first part of an identifier generated for a Photo document.

 1. Milliseconds